10 entrepreneurs who have pursued an MBA—and likely taken the GMAT too

 After completing his MBA degree at INSEAD, Azmat Yusuf moved to London to take a job at Google.
 But it wasn't long before Azmat had the idea of a travel app to help him navigate London's complex public transport system.
 So, he founded Citymapper.

-Citymapper quickly expanded beyond London and today operates in almost every major transport hub in the world, including most European capitals and over 20 US cities.
+Citymapper quickly expanded beyond London and today operates in almost every major transport hub in the world.
 In 2023, Citymapper was acquired by travel tech startup Via for an estimated $100 million.

 10. Robert F. Smith, Founder of Vista Equity Partners

-Robert F. Smith is another renowned American entrepreneur who took the GMAT exam to enter the MBA program at Columbia Business School.
+Robert F. Smith is a renowned American entrepreneur who studied the MBA program at Columbia Business School.
 He graduated in 1994 and was hired at Goldman Sachs as Co-Head of Enterprise Systems and Storage, working in tech investment banking.

 Apply to business schools around the world with the GMAT exam